rebortg/vyos-eveng/README.md

 11. stop all nodes and delete the lab

 If something failed, you can open the lab in vyos the `lab management` and investigate the problem.

+## TODO and Knows issues

+TODO:
+ISO URL from local filesystem
+check reboot per default

+ISSUES:
+more than one running lab is not possible if every oobm host is called vyos-oobm

 ## content of the Lab Directory